-Population and Household Data.
+Population and Household Data

-2.31 Population growth in Ceredigion is entirely a product of net in-migration and is very sensitive to local factors, such as changes in the enrolment of higher education students and other migration trends.
+2.41 Population growth in Ceredigion is entirely a product of net in-migration and is very sensitive to local factors, such as changes in the enrolment of higher education students and other migration trends.
 Subnational population projection for 2018 to 2043 released in February 2020 (See AMRH01), suggests that Ceredigion's population will decrease by 3.3%. to approximately 70,600 in 2028.
+However the impact of structural changes resulting from the Covid 19 pandemic have not been factored into such revisions therefore some ambiguity exits as to how population change may continue in Ceredigion.

-2.32 In the current uncertain financial and political context, it is impossible to disentangle the effects of changes in methodology from changes in the underlying trends, such as a stronger pull towards urban centres and away from rural areas.
+2.42 In the current uncertain financial and political context, it is impossible to disentangle the effects of changes in methodology from changes in the underlying trends, such as a stronger pull towards urban centres and away from rural areas or vice versa as a result of greater flexibility in terms of home working as a result of the pandemic.
 A small decline in population does not necessarily result in fewer households but, as the population ages, there is likely to be a growing mismatch between its needs and the types of dwellings available.
-The main issues regarding housing delivery relevant to Ceredigion beside the population trends - are that there is a general lack of delivery across Wales, Ceredigion included, with the added issue of there being no volume builders operating in this region and viability being generally poor particularly in inland areas.
+The main issues regarding housing delivery relevant to Ceredigion beside the population trends - are that there is a general lack of delivery across Wales, Ceredigion included, with the added issue of there being no volume builders operating in this region and viability being generally poor particularly in in-land areas which will be most impactful on the regional Teifi Growth zone as it is now constrained by phosphates and a developer pays solution to phosphate mitigations is unlikely to be viable.